r57zone/PCRemKey/README.md

 To enter an IP address on a mobile device, press `CTRL + ALT + BACKSPACE`.

-If the Windows keyboard layout differs from the mobile device keyboard, press `ALT + LANG` to switch it without sending a layout change command to Windows.
+If the Windows keyboard layout differs from the mobile device keyboard, press `ALT + LANG` (change layout only on the device)..

 The second language is detected automatically; if needed, you can switch it manually by pressing `CTRL + ALT + =`.